 For the most part, so-called concrete “permeability” tests measure something other than permeability.
 Permeability is the ease with which fluids can move through a porous material.
-That matters because most concrete deterioration is due to the penetration of water or some other harmful substance into the concrete.
+That matters because most concrete deterioration is due to the penetration of water or some other harmful substance such as sulfate– or chloride ions into the concrete.

 For example, freeze-thaw damage occurs when water inside the concrete freezes.
 When water freezes, it expands.
 We entrain air in the concrete to give the water somewhere to go so it doesn’t destroy the concrete.